Sai-Mannava/CoachAI/README.md

 * User can see photo gallery of club's activities
 * User can communicate to club officers
-* User can create and modify weekly workouts
+* User can modify weekly workouts
 * User can post new announcements
 * User can billboard club fundraisers